peterkaminski/obsidian-settings-manager/README.md

 The default operation is to rename existing files so they have a date string appended, as a simple backup, to avoid data loss.
 For example, the file `config` would be renamed to something like `config-2021-05-23T23:57:24.141428Z`.
 Other files in the `.obsidian` directory are not affected.

 If you prefer, you can have the utility nuke the whole `.obsidian` directory, and then create a new empty directory, to copy files into.
 This reduces the clutter of the backups, at the expense of losing everything in the directory (including, for instance, `workspace` settings).
-Obsidian is good about recreating files it needs in the directory, but please use `--rm` only if you understand the implications.
+Obsidian is good about recreating files it needs in the directory, but please use `--exact-copy-of` only if you understand the implications.
 In particular, consider making a separate backup of important `config` files from customized vaults.
+Also, do not use this option while Obsidian is running!

 The files and directories currently copied (as long as they exist in the source vault):